 Social Studies and RME Staff:

-Miss Muir
+Miss Muir (Geography, Sociology and Criminology)

-Modern Studies and History
+Mr Campbell (Geography, Modern Studies and Criminology)

 S1-3 courses fall under the Broad General Education phase of learning and are designed to offer a wide experience of learning to our young people, which they can then continue into S4-6, their Senior Phase.
 In S1, pupils have a single teacher for the academic year who delivers subject material for Business, Geography, History and Modern Studies.
 In S2, pupils will rotate within the department and normally have 2 teachers for the academic year, which allows slightly more subject specialist input before selecting their chosen areas for study in S3 as part of the options process.